microsoft/AzureTrailblazerAcademy/month1/labs/lab_SQL/README.md

 - Rest are default options
 - Click on 'Review + create' button
 <img src="./images/SQL-VM-Configuration-full.PNG" alt="SQL VM configuration setup" Width="600">
+- Make sure you have green check for the **validation passed** and Click on **Create** button
+- Wait till your deployment is complete and see 'Go To Resource' button

-### Task-2: Restore AdventureWorks database from a backup
+### Task-2: Restore AdventureWorks, a sample database from a backup
+1. Access the Virtual Machine (VM) from your environment.
-- Select 'Go to resource' to go to Virtual Machine server config
+- Select 'Go to resource' to access Virtual Machine server config
 - Select 'Connect' and 'RDP'
 - Click on 'Download RDP File'
 - Click on 'Connect'